ITU-BDSA2024-GROUP30/Chirp/docs/Cat.md

 Description of *Sequence Diagram of Unathorized User* in case of technical issues or otherwise:

 The first action made by the unauthorized user is an HTTP `GET` request to the root endpoint `"/"`, which is received by the PublicTimeline object (containing the two classes `PublicTimeline.cshtml` and `PublicTimeline.cshtml.cs`).
-This is followed with a `GetCheeps(pageNumber)` call to `ChirpInfrastructure` to get the neccessary cheeps to display on the Public Timeline.
+This is followed with a `GetCheeps(pageNumber)` call to `ChirpInfrastructure` to get the necessary cheeps to display on the Public Timeline.
 The integer variable `pageNumber` is transported all the way to `ChirpDBContext` which uses it to ensure only the correct 32 cheeps are saved and returned.
 After `ChirpInfrastructure` has received the `GetCheeps(pageNumber)` call, it calls a method on itself `ReadCheeps(pageNumber)` from which the call to make Cheep Data Transferable Objects (CheepDTOs) in `ChirpDBContext` begins.
 Finally, `ChirpDBContext` accesses `chirp.db` to get the relevant data before it is all sent back through the objects.

 [^user status]: footnote explaining the interpretation of "authorized" in this context.